porsager/postgres/README.md

 const [first, second] = await sql<[User?]>`SELECT * FROM users WHERE id = ${id}` // don't fail : `second: User | undefined`
 ```

-We do our best to type all the public API, however types are not always updated when features are added ou changed.
+We do our best to type all the public API, however types are not always updated when features are added or changed.
 Feel free to open an issue if you have trouble with types.

 ## Migration tools